DreamOfTheRedChamber/system-design-interviews/topk.md

 	- SC: O(n)

 ## System level

-### Database + TreeMap
+### All data is kept in memory
+* Problems and solutions are same with offline

+### Too slow for large amounts of data
+* Distribute the input stream among multiple machines 1, ..., N
+* Get a list of TopK from machines 1, ..., N
+* Merge results from the returned topK list to get final TopK.

-### Cache
+### Thundering herd problem

-## Realtime topK with low frequency
-* Approach
-	- When new data comes in, write it to disk file
-	- When server request for topK, run the algorithm on disk file
-	- Get topK
-* Disadvantage:
-	- Out of memory because data is continously increasing
-	- Data losss when node failure happens or is powered off
-* Use TreeMap to replace PQ
-	- To support find and delete by key

-## Realtime topK with high frequency
-* Problem: QPS is too high.
-Database could not respond immediately, resulting in high latency.
-* What if one key is too hot, writing frequency is very heavy on one node?
+* Problem: What if one key is too hot, writing frequency is very heavy on one node?
-	- Add cache to have a tradeoff between accuracy and latency
+* Solution: Add a cache layer to have a tradeoff between accuracy and latency.
+More speicifically, count how many times an item appears in a distributed way.
-* Store all words on disk
+	- For each slave, maintain a local counter inside memory.
+Every 5 seconds, these slaves report to the master node.
+Namely, each slave will aggregate the statistics of 5 seconds and report to master.
+Then the master will update the database.
+Although the cache layer adds a five seconds latency, it does not have any central point of failure anymore.
+	- What if the master node fails?
+		+ Use another machine to monitor the master, if the master dies, issue a command to restart the machine.

-	- Low frequency words take up so much space
+### Low frequency words take up so much space

-## Approximate topK
-* Sacrifice accuracy for space
+* Solution: Approximate topK.
+Sacrifice accuracy for space
 	- Flexible space
 	- O(logk) time complexity
 * Disadvantage: